fygar256/lgbt/README.md

 Transpiling from a high-level language to a lower-level language is generally difficult, but transpiling from a lower-level language to a higher-level language is easy.

-Indentation is also performed automatically, so conversion to Python is also possible.
+Indentation is also done automatically, so conversion to Python is also possible.
+Even if a single Brainfuck command spans multiple lines in the target language, it can be written with indentation by separating them with \n.

 By default, lgbt.py converts to pseudo-assembly code.
 Specify the language to convert to using the map file described later.
 A header and footer will be required to run in the target language.
 Headers, footers, and map files for C and Python are provided.

 # Sample